Suzuki RG250 Gamma

 Newly designed MR-ALBOX frame shortens wheelbase by 30 mm (1.18 inches).
 Details lika a push-type turn signal switch adoption was also updated.

-Available colors: Red/White and Blue/White
+Available colors: Red/White, Blue/White and White

 |

-1985 Suzuki RG250 Γ, Red/White with Orange lines |
+1985 Suzuki RG250 Γ, Blue/White with full fairing and a seat cowl |

 A single-seat Walter Wolf version of the Suzuki RG250 Gamma was introduced for the 1985 season.